eyal-lupu/KMS-AAD/README.md

 In the above example the port is 32768.

 ## Client Example
 Once the server is running we can give it a try using CURL.
-The server is preconfigured with two users 'bob' and 'alice' with passwords the same as the user name (e.g. bob/bob).
-We can now upload a secret as Alice (remember to replace host and port with actual values):
+The server is preconfigured with two users: 'bob' and 'alice' with passwords the same as the user name (e.g. bob/bob).
+Those users can be used to demo the usage of AWS following those steps:

+We can upload a secret as Alice (remember to replace host and port with actual values):

 ```shell
 [~eyal]$ curl -X POST -H 'Content-type: text/plain' -d 'my-secret-value' \
    --user alice:alice  http://localhost:8080/secrets/my-secret-name
 ```

-We can now retrieve the server using Alice's credentials:
+Next we can retrieve the secret using Alice's credentials:

 ```shell
 [~eyal]$ curl -X GET --user alice:alice  http://localhost:8080/secrets/my-secret-name